Description

 Using this definition on our asset we see for example:

-• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum drop from peak to valley of -38.6 days is lower, thus worse.
+• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum reduction from previous high of -38.6 days is smaller, thus worse.

 MaxDuration: